 Welcome to my corner of the Interwebs.
 My name is Corey Wallis, known as techxplorer on various services online.
-I am a Senior Software Engineer working for Blackboard in Adelaide, Australia.
+I am a software engineer, working in the Open Source Product Development team at Blackboard and Moodlerooms in Adelaide, Australia.

 If you are not familiar with Moodle, it is an open source online learning management system.

 The posts here on my blog are about my experiences with technology.
 It has a particular focus on the software that I’ve written, as part of the Techxplorer’s Utility Scripts repository on GitHub.

 I also write about my experiences with Moodle, and occasionally on reflections I’ve had about other topics.
 I discontinued my photoblog late last year, so sometimes I even post photos that I’ve taken.

 My blog has been around for a number of years.
 Every now and then I get the urge to reinvigorate the blog, and change its focus.
 The most recent reinvigoration occurred in April 2014.

 Each time I reinvigorate the blog I delete the old content.
 It is a way for me to focus on the future, and not dwell on the past.

 If you have come to my blog following a link to content that isn’t here any more, I sincerely apologise.
 I hope you’ll stay for the new content.